microsoft/vscode-docker/README.md

 ![linting](images/linting.gif)

+## Azure CLI
+Microsoft ships the latest [Azure CLI](https://github.com/azure/azure-cli) as a [Docker image](https://hub.docker.com/r/azuresdk/azure-cli-python/).
+You can easily launch a container running the CLI from the Command Palette (press F1 and search for `Docker: Azure CLI`).
+The extension will then run an interactive terminal attached to the container.

+After the container is started, you will be prompted to login to your Azure account.
+From there, set the subscription you want to work with using `az account set` (you can see all of your subscriptions with `az account list`).
+You do not need to login in every time you run the container becasue the extension volume mounts the local `$HOME/.azure` folder to the container's `$HOME/.azure` folder.

+> If you do not have an Azure subscription, [sign up today](https://azure.microsoft.com/en-us/free/?b=16.48) for a free 30 day account and get **$200** in Azure Credits to try out any combination of Azure services.

 ## Installation
 In VS Code, press F1 and type in `ext install vscode-docker`.
 Once the extension is installed you will be prompted to restart Visual Studio Code which will only take (literally) a couple of seconds.